 Boudhanath Stupa: This is one of the major Buddhist pilgrimage sites as well as the largest stupa in Nepal.
-The stupa is surrounded by many monasteries and temples.
+Many monasteries and temples surround the stupa.
 Watch the monks performing their daily rituals and perform some Buddhist rituals on your own too.

-Swayambhunath Stupa: This is another popular Buddhist stupa located on a hill overlooking Kathmandu.
-It is also known as the “Monkey Temple” due to the large number of monkeys that live there.
+Swayambhunath Stupa: This is another popular Buddhist stupa that lies on a hill overlooking Kathmandu.
+The large number of monkeys that live there is the reason to call it a ‘Monkey Temple’.
 Enjoy the fantastic Kathmandu valley view from the top.

-Pashupatinath Temple: This is a Hindu temple dedicated to Lord Shiva.
+Pashupatinath Temple: A Hindu temple dedicated to Lord Shiva is present here.
 It is a popular pilgrimage site for Hindus all over the world.
 Witness the cremation ceremonies performed on the banks of the Bagmati River.

 Patan Durbar Square: This is another UNESCO World Heritage Site located in the city of Patan.
 The several temples, palaces, and other historical buildings are major attractions.
 Get fascinated with the traditional Nepali handicrafts being made in the square.

-Pokhara is a famous Tourist capital city that is known for its natural beauty and adventure activities.
+Pokhara, known for its natural beauty and adventure activities is a famous Tourist capital city.
 Some of the top things to do in Pokhara include:

 Visit Phewa Lake: This is a large lake located in the center of the city and is a popular spot for boating and fishing.
 You can also take a boat ride to the Tal Barahi temple in the middle of the lake.

-Hike to the Peace Pagoda: This is a large Buddhist stupa located on a hill overlooking the city.
+Hike to the Peace Pagoda: This is a large Buddhist stupa that lies on a hill overlooking the city.
 You can hike to the top for panoramic views of Pokhara city and the surrounding snow-capped mountains.

-Go paragliding: Pokhara is known as a great place for paragliding.
+Go paragliding: Pokhara is also for a great place for paragliding.
 You can fly over the city and enjoy the breathtaking views of the Annapurna mountain ranges and the lovely Pokhara valley.